Debtor and creditor counselling in front of an office building with "Debtor Accounting".

 By implementing structured receivables monitoring, you not only increase your efficiency in accounts receivable accounting, but also significantly minimise the risk of bad debt losses.
 At a time when every cent counts, carefully analysing your accounts receivable can make all the difference to the financial health of your business.

-Tip 7: Manage account statements
+Tip 7: Manage your bank statements

 • Categorisation of payments: Organise your payments according to customer groups or projects.
 A clear structure helps you to better understand which income comes from which sources and how this affects your company.